ec-europa/europa-component-library/docs/Migrating-v4.md

 - Close button label is hidden on EC
 - `back` twig paramter has been renamed to `back_label`, to avoid confusion
 - New link added on mobile to improve navigation: `see all`.
 Corresponding twig parameter is `see_all_label`
-- Menu link are now using the Link twig template directly, with `standalone` and `no-visited` variants
+- Menu link are now using the Link twig template directly, with `standalone` variant
 - Menu buttons are now using the Button twig template directly, with the `ghost` variant

 ### Message